 Medidata Rave is the data management system used by SCHARP to receive and manage study data collected at study sites.
 Each site completes study electronic case report forms (eCRFs) by entering data into the Medidata Rave study database.
-As specified in each site's Source Documentation SOP, data may be entered directly into the study database (i.e. eCRF is source), collected first on paper CRFs and then entered into the study database, and/or entered into the study database based on other non-CRF source documents (e.g., lab reports, testing logs, chart notes, etc.)
+As specified in each site's Source Documentation SOP, data may be entered directly into the study database (i.e., eCRF is source), and/or may be entered into the study database based on other non-CRF source documents (e.g., lab reports, testing logs, chart notes, etc.)

-The MTN-037 study database in Medidata Rave may be accessed at www.imedidata.com.
+The MTN-033 study database in Medidata Rave may be accessed at www.imedidata.com.